Dorchester Transport and Environment Plan (DTEP) proposals

 South Street - scheduled to start April 2017

-Paving the remaining southern section of the road to enhance the town centre shopping area.
+Paving the remaining southern section of the road (pdf, 956kb) (opens in a new window) to enhance the town centre shopping area.
 Work will last around 15 weeks, with access to the shops maintained for deliveries and for pedestrians.

 High Street junction with Trinity Street - scheduled to start September 2017